FREQUENTLY ASKED QUESTIONS…

 Is water birth an option?

 Yes.
 Lots of clients choose to have a water birth.
-There is an added cost and responsibility for this.
-You will also need to make sure you add a pool liner, hose, water gloves, and a net to your birth kit.
+There is an added cost with this choice.
+You will need to make sure you add all of the water birth supplies to your birth kit.

 I live in a very small space.
 Will there be enough room for a home birth?